-This regiment served in Australia from 1846-47.
-They were sent out on guard duty with convicts then went onto New Zealand, where they served until September 1865.
+This regiment brought convicts to Tasmania and Norfolk Isaland in 1846 and 1849.
+They soon went onto New Zealand, where they served until September 1865.
 Four hundred men accepted their discharge, and remained in Auckland.

 73rd (Royal Highlanders) Regiment of Foot

-From 1786 until 1809 it was known as the 73rd (Highland) Regiment of Foot, which would explain the thistle on the button.
+From 1786 until 1809 this regiment was known as the 73rd (Highland) Regiment of Foot, which would explain the thistle on the button.
 They lost Highland status around the time of the start of the journey to Sydney.
-They were to take over from the 102nd (NSW) Corps, who had been involved in the Rum rebellion leading to the deposing of Governor Bligh.
+They were to take over from the 102nd (NSW) Corps, who had been involved in the Rum Rebellion leading to the deposing of Governor Bligh.

 Arriving in the Harbour on the 28th December, the 1st Battalion of the 73rd Regiment landed in Sydney on the 1st January 1810 with Governor and Lady Macquarie.
 (Note a detachment had arrived on an earlier ship in August 1809.)
 It relieved in 102nd Regiment (NSW Corps) but some of these men were drafted into the 73rd.
 They are remembered for clearing land at what is now Hyde Park for the first horse racing course in Australia, and running the first race in October 1810!
 They also built new roads.
 Their tour of duty ended in 1814 then they left for Ceylon.

 Two ships bearing the 77th arrived in Sydney Harbour 0n 27th September 1857.
 However, they were not here long, leaving Sydney for Calcutta in April 1858.
 It was felt there was need for troops in India, and that “the great majority of the troops in NSW are not required here”.